 To allow students an opportunity to develop skills of independence, Accessibility Resources provides tools to help the student have an open discussion about their accommodation needs with their professors.

-In addition, the Accommodation Coordinator's role is to serve as an advocate and work with faculty to ensure that the student's accommodations are implemented effectively.
+In addition, the Access Coordinator's role is to serve as an advocate and work with faculty to ensure that the student's accommodations are implemented effectively.

 If a parent/guardian wishes to walk their student to their class, that would be a conversation between the student and the parent.
 However, University rules prohibits any individual whom is not registered within a class to attend.
 Doing so also violates Fire Code.